Last Kiss: Live performances

 Pearl Jam first performed its cover of "Last Kiss" live at the band's May 7, 1998, concert in Seattle, at ARO.space.
 Live performances by Pearl Jam of "Last Kiss" can be found on various official bootlegs and the Live at the Gorge 05/06 box set.
+In 2022, Post Malone would cover Pearl Jam’s version of the song at his Live in Rome concert.